mmistakes/minimal-mistakes/_posts/2023-01-09-scala-cli-and-scala-native.md

 - `Opts.flag` that are identical to `option` but don't require a value (like `-l` or `--verbose`)
 - `Opts.env[T]` to read environment variables

-Each of these options has a "s-terminating" alternative (like `Opts.arguments[T]`) that will parse multiple instances of the defined option.
+Each of these options has an "s-terminating" alternative (like `Opts.arguments[T]`) that will parse multiple instances of the defined option.
 Decline features [commands and subcommands](https://ben.kirw.in/decline/usage.html#commands-and-subcommands), but they're out of scope for the sake of this post.

 Since our application's solving logic must receive a `Sudoku` we will write a `Opts[Sudoku]` definition: